netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 The underlying registry:
 : When this registry is modified, the YANG module "iana-foo" [IANA_FOO_URL] must be updated as defined in RFC IIII.

+# Operations and Manageability Considerations

+Although the document focuses on network management guidance, the document does not define a protocol or a protocol extension.
+As such, there are no new operations or manageability requirements introduced by this document.

 #  Security Considerations

 This document defines guidelines for NETCONF or